RobertTalbert/discretecs/activities/module7/bc-video-5-script.md

  -- So since the coefficients obey the exact same rules as Bnk, and they have the same boundary conditions, they are in fact the same numbers.

 So this number Bnk is counting a LOT of different things.
+It counts the number of k-element subsets of an n element set; the number of n-bit strings with weight k; and it gives us the coefficient on the x^k term in the expansion of (x+y)^n.
+Because of its centrality and versatility, we're going to give it a special name and notatio.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjEyNTQ2NDgyLC0xOTQyNjYwNTY0LDQ5OD
+eyJoaXN0b3J5IjpbMTY2Njc0OTc3MywtMTk0MjY2MDU2NCw0OT
-MyMDA4MCwtMjU4NjUyMjU2LC03MTI0MTQ2MDgsLTgzNTM1Mzk5
+gzMjAwODAsLTI1ODY1MjI1NiwtNzEyNDE0NjA4LC04MzUzNTM5
-MF19
+OTBdfQ==
 -->